 I consulted a list of well-known American photographers, the sort of compendium Wikipedia enjoys, and wasn’t at all surprised to note how few names were obviously women.
 Which is all that’s required to set my mind in motion: Agincourt’s resident photographer will be a woman.
 And for some reason her surname will be Sullivan, known to her friends as “Sully” and perhaps unmarried.
 In 1901, the Ladies Home Journal featured six women as “The Foremost Women Photographers in America”, though I haven’t seen the actual article.
 I do know that one of them was Zaida Ben-Yusuf.
 The field has opened considerably since then; one website has put together a list of twenty-one “you need to know”.
 Which makes me proud that Ms Sullivan was a pioneer in her profession.

-What kinds of stories do you suppose might grow from such simple circumstances?
+What kinds of stories do you suppose might grow from such simple circumstance?